didiersmith/steve/chapters/space-fish.md

 ## 0. Space Fish

+After his last cock-up with the diesel generators, Murdoch was pretty wary of further intervention.
+Aside from almost creating a major scheduling disruption, there was also the problem of lost face.
+Perhaps there was some patsy he could throw under the bus.

+Allen?

+No, he needed Allen.

+Gabe?

+As he pondered how to frame Gabe for almost killing his entire nanoscale transfer team, a notification popped up on his screen.
+Xavier was calling his dad.
+Interesting.

+Murdoch poured himself a glass of sherry and put his headphones on to listen in.

+---

 "Dad!"
 Xavier thought.
 "Dad dad dad!
 Come in, dad!"

 "What is it, kid?" came Vincent's voice into his head.